Ask The Food Geek

 When are cucumbers in season?

-Selection: To find the best cucumbers, look for bright, shiny skin, and firmness.
+To find the best cucumbers, look for bright, shiny skin, and firmness.
+They shouldn't have any soft spots that show the start of deterioration.

-Cucumbers will last 2-4 days in the fridge and a few days longer on the counter.
+Cucumbers will reliably last 2-4 days in the fridge and a few days longer on the counter.

 Chemical compounds in cucumbers simulate a cooling effect on your taste buds, according to a book meant for food geeks, Taste Buds & Molecules.
 The author continues, explaining how this cooling effect enhances acidity, bitterness and saltines, reduces the perception of sweetness, and calms hot spices.